 “To be both a speaker of words and a doer of deeds” - This was Achilles’ ideal, and could be yours.
-If you take up Achilles’ challenge, you will explore a broad range of Literature or Philosophy courses with room to customize your educational experience.
-You will take ten courses, including Cultural Studies; a methodology course (Criticism for the Literature track or Logical Reasoning for the Philosophy track); a Senior Seminar; one art history course; an intermediate-level foreign language; and four other courses in the chosen track.
-Should you qualify and wish to enroll in the Honors Program, you would add a two-semester Senior Thesis sequence.
-To graduate with honors, a cadet must attain a grade-point average of 3.0 in the core curriculum and 3.5 in the major.
+If you take up Achilles’ challenge, you would explore a broad range of English or Philosophy courses with room to customize your educational experience.
+You would take thirteen courses, including a disciplinary methodology course; a disciplinary-specific senior seminar; three courses in a complementary support track; and eight other electives within the major.
+Shouldyou qualify and wish to enroll in the Honors Program, you would add a two-semester senior thesis sequence.
+To graduate with honors, a cadet must attain a gradepoint average of 3.0 in the core curriculum and 3.5 inthe major.

 “It is to the skills and lessons I acquired in the study of art, philosophy, and literature that I turned most frequently and used each and every day to understand, to communicate, to educate, and to motivate others in helping me accomplish my military responsibilities.”